Adstefnum/allos-cms/README.md

-# ShipFast — Javascript
+# allosCrm — Javascript

-Hey maker 👋 it's Marc from [ShipFast](https://shipfa.st/docs).
+Hey maker 👋 it's Marc from [allosCrm](https://shipfa.st/docs).
 Let's get your startup off the ground, FAST ⚡️

 <sub>**Watch/Star the repo to be notified when updates are pushed**</sub>